electron/electron/docs/api/browser-window.md

 * `rects` [Rectangle[]](structures/rectangle.md) - Sets a shape on the window.
   Passing an empty list reverts the window to being rectangular.

+Setting a window shape determines the area within the window where the system permits drawing and user interaction.
+Outside of the given region, no pixels will be drawn and no mouse events will be registered.
+Mouse events outside of the region will not be received by that window, but will fall through to whatever is behind the window.

 #### `win.setThumbarButtons(buttons)` _Windows_

 * `buttons` [ThumbarButton[]](structures/thumbar-button.md)